FinweLtd/doc-livesync-all/docs/articles/resolution.md

 only when the image is saved in a different format (rasterized to JPG, for instance).

 Digital cameras produce raster images.
 360-degree photos and video frames make no exception.
-Sometimes a 360-degree image is *rendered* from a mathematical model (such as a CAD model of a building) using a virtual camera.
-Even if the model uses vector graphics internally, the concept of resolution applies to the rasterized output file (similar to SVG rasterized to JPG).
+Sometimes a 360-degree image is *rendered* from a mathematical model, such as a CAD model of a building, using a virtual camera.
+Even if the model uses vector graphics internally, the concept of resolution applies to the rasterized output file.

-To be specific, in this article we mostly discuss *pixel resolution* ie. the pixel count in the image, not *spatial resolution* (how closely lines can be resolved in an image - for example from a printed photograph) or *spectral resolution* (the ability to resolve spectral features and bands
-- for example colors).
-From now on, when we use the word *resolution* we mean pixel resolution.
+To be specific, in this article we mostly discuss *pixel resolution* ie. the pixel count in the image.
+We also sometimes refer to *spatial resolution* ie. how closely lines can be resolved in an image, for example a printed photograph.
+We do not discuss about *spectral resolution* ie. the ability to resolve spectral features and bands, for example colors.
+From now on, when we use the word *resolution* alone we mean pixel resolution.

 ![Resolution Illustration](https://upload.wikimedia.org/wikipedia/commons/f/f2/Resolution_illustration.png)